rinikerlab/msms_wrapper/README.md

 # Minimal Python wrapper for the msms program
-`msms` is a command-line program developed by Dr. Michel F. Sanner, that computes triangulated solvent-excluded surfaces.
-It is available from https://ccsb.scripps.edu/msms/.
+This is a Python wrapper for the `msms` command-line program developed by Dr. Michel F. Sanner.
+It can be used to compute triangulated solvent-excluded surfaces of molecules, as well as their solvent-accessible surface (SAS), solvent excluded surface (SES), and molecular volume.

+Note: While this wrapper is under the MIT licence, `msms` is not.
+This is an independent project and not affiliated to the `msms` program.
+You can obtain `msms` from https://ccsb.scripps.edu/msms/.
+For more information about the algorithm, see:

+Sanner, M. F., Olson A.J. & Spehner, J.-C. (1996).
+Reduced Surface: An Efficient Way to Compute Molecular Surfaces.
+Biopolymers 38:305-320.

+# Functionality
 If you have `msms` installed on your computer, you can use this package as a Python interface for its basic functionality.
+Supported features include
+* obtaining a triangulated surface based on atomic positions and radii.
+* obtain the SAS, SES, and molecular volume.

 # Installation
 The wrapper is a single file (`msms/wrapper.py`), which you can copy into one of your folders/projects.
 Alternatively, download this repository and run `pip install .`.